 The “Hardware BlitPipe” feature is a GPU acceleration feature that is only engaged when using color management output simulation on the screen and when using the exposure control in the viewer panels.
 The option to enable this feature is a preference: Hardware Accelerate Composition, Layer, And Footage Panels.

 This level of GPU acceleration requires OpenGL 2.0 or higher (with Shader Model 4.0 or higher on Windows), and at least 256MB of texture memory.
-Most ATI and NVIDIA cards released in the past five years meet these requirements, as do the following Intel graphics chips:
+Most ATI, NVIDIA, and Intel GPUs released in the past five years meet these requirements.

 If your GPU does not meet these requirements, these features will be disabled:

 - Fast Draft mode

 - Hardware Accelerate Composition, Layer, and Footage Panels